-$\$ Cost pass through plus \$25 administration
+\$ Cost pass through plus \$25 administration Out-of-county students must apply for a Certificate of Residence (charge-back) from

-- 2 The NJVCC Online course fee is an estimate for informational purposes only.
-The actual rate is set by the Council of County Colleges. - ^a Processing and administering of all standardized tests are charged for the actual cost to purchase the test (approximately \$30 to \$50 per test) plus \$25 fee to administer the test. - + The NET is NOT required for applicants to Rowan College's Nursing program.
-Rowan College is a NET testing site for other Nursing programs. - County borrowers from communities not participating in the GOLD System. - These course fees are in accordance with programs listed in the Academic Catalog.
+- their home county as required by State Statute 18A:64A-23; 18A:64B-4. - The NJVCC Online course fee is an estimate for informational purposes only.
+The actual rate is set by the Council of County Colleges. - a Processing and administering of all standardized tests are charged for the actual cost to purchase the test (approximately \$30 to \$50 per test) plus \$25 fee to administer the test. - + The NET is NOT required for applicants to Rowan College's Nursing program.
+Rowan College is a NET testing site for other Nursing programs.

+\\ County borrowers from communities not participating in the GOLD System. \ These course fees are in accordance with programs listed in the Academic Catalog.